Shahsanam777/cv/projects.md

 {% include project-card.html
-  title="How does hardware work?" description="For this project, my team and I constructed and tested three basic logic gates — OR, AND, and NOR — using parts from the kit box, including transistors and other electronic components.
-We also built additional bonus gates such as NAND and an extra NOR gate." video="https://www.youtube.com/embed/yM7Ky0OtsIE"
+  title="How does hardware work?" description="As a member of Team 49, I worked together with my teammates to build and test three basic logic gates — OR, AND, and NOR — using transistors and other components from the kit box.
+Through teamwork and hands-on experience, we also created additional bonus gates such as NAND and an extra NOR gate.
+This project helped me better understand how electronic circuits work and made the learning process more engaging and meaningful." video="https://www.youtube.com/embed/yM7Ky0OtsIE"
 %}